Jize-W/Jize-W.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Student, Department of Automation, SJTU
+subtitle: PhD Student, School of Automation and Intelligent Sensing, SJTU

 profile: